CraftAcademyLabs/ca_course/middleman/accessing_data.md

     %p= project[:description]
 ```

+Note that Middleman knows how to access the data folder and the `projects.yml` file as long as you use the right file name in your code.

 **Knowing this, you can extract information about your projects from the template and store it in a YAML file and display it on any page you want.**